How to obtain an automatic cost estimating from your 3D BIM model

 During the design phase, you might need to often modify your project and change shapes and dimensions.
 This also implies having to update your bill of quantities each time!

-On the other hand, if you’re working with a software like Edificius, which allows you to associate the BoQ items directly to the model objects, you no longer need to worry about updating it when the architectural model changes as measurements and corresponding quantities are dynamically connected to your 3D model.
+On the other hand, if you’re working with a software like Edificius, which allows you to associate the BoQ items directly to the model objects, you no longer need to worry about updating it when the architectural model changes as measurements and corresponding quantities are dynamically connected to your 3D model comparison.

 In this way, the cost estimate will always be consistent with your architectural project.